Universal Studios, Hollywood

 I’d like to personally like to thank Amy Freshwater for arranging our visits and the Manager, Janet Ingram for overseeing it.
 And thank you to Willy for outstanding service.

 I wish there was a Mimi’s Cafe in my home state of Washington.
-When we are 20161010_181207looking for a place to eat, someone in our family will always say, “Mimi’s,” even though we know the closest one is over a thousand miles away.
+When we are looking for a place to eat, someone in our family will always say, “Mimi’s,” even though we know the closest one is over a thousand miles away.